SOWK 201 // University of Calgary Spring 2026 // Nova Grace DeFehr

 As children, a social worker may have intervened in the three distinct areas of practice; child welfare, youth justice, and prevention (Ives et al., 2023, p.
 196).
 A child welfare caseworker may have worked with their families to reduce their exposure to trauma and advocate on their behalf.
 As Indigenous young offenders, I wonder if the Judges involved considered alternatives to incarceration as required in the Criminal Code of Canada (Ives et al., 2023, p.
 220).
 Perhaps an Indigenous approach to healing rather than the correctional system could have had better outcomes for these men.

-While incarcerated, perhaps a recovery resource program like the one we saw in What it’s like to be a Social Worker in Criminal Justice (2017) could have equipped the men with skills and resources that may have improved their reintroduction into society.
+While incarcerated, perhaps a recovery resource program like the one seen in What it’s like to be a Social Worker in Criminal Justice (2017) could have equipped the men with skills and resources that may have improved their reintroduction into society.

 This tragic event confirms the important role social workers play in providing preventative programs, intervention, support, and advocacy to peoples throughout their lives.
 Whether my path leads me to work in health, practice with children, immigrants and refugees, sexual and gender diversity, disability, aging, or international practice, my empathy and understanding has grown as I begin to understand the connections to systemic injustices.
 I hope to be a social worker who builds authentic, trusting relationships and continually learns and grows from those I work with.